 - Depending on your business or service, you may never be able to “close the loop” and attribute any sales to your efforts.
 That doesn’t mean it hasn’t driven any sales.
 Think about how you interact with brands on social media.
 You probably don’t make purchases the first, second, third, or even tenth time you see the brand name.
 Just like how you don’t see a billboard, tv commercial, or radio ad and immediately make a purchase.
 Life is happening, people get distracted and have things to do.
 But the impressions are being made.
 That’s how you should be measuring social media marketing success.

 - You can expect to realize that you are one tiny fish in an ocean.
-There were something like 65 million businesses with a Facebook page in 2017.
-It’s my guess that number hasn’t gone down.
+There are over 140 million businesses on Facebook, and that number will only increase.
 There’s also, unsurprisingly, billions of people (over 2 billion) on Facebook, with whom you will be competing for attention in the newsfeed.

 - You’ll realize that social media is only part of the battle.
 Digital Marketing is a fluid landscape and your channels (email, advertising, social media, influencers, SEO, etc) all depend on one another for the whole machine to really work well.